raymondbernard/sshcommanderRTXv2/README.md

 Just double click on the Icon and it will open two windows.
 One for the Chat with RTX and other for SSH Commander.

-The applicaions are now connected.
+The applications are now connected.

 For the LLM window select a directory you want to reference your knowledge store.
 IE files which describe your particualar SSH commands lines.
 Then just ask the LLM for the commands you need .
 It will configure the SSH Commander to use them .
 Then you need tab over the the SSH commander window to edit and execute them once you configure you SSH pem key and login information.

-Please checkout our two youtube vidoes for detail directions.
+Please checkout our two youtube videos for detail directions.

 ## Demo